-ADVANCE DIRECTIVES AND LaPOST
+THE ADVANCE DIRECTIVE AND LaPOST

 LaPOST can be used as a "stand alone" document.
-It also complements, but does not replace, an advance directive.
+It complements, but does not replace, an advance directive.
 An advance directive allows individuals to document the type of medical care that is acceptable in case of a life-limiting illness and is usually completed in advance of any illness.
-The advance directive can only be used when the patient is unable to speak for him/herself and if two physicians certify that a patient has a terminal illness.
-It provides a broad outline of a patient's wishes relating to end-of-life care and may be completed by any adult, regardless of one's health status.
+The advance directive can only be used when the resident is temporarily or permanently unable to make decisions and if two physicians certify that the resident has a life-limiting illness and irreversible condition.
+It provides a broad outline of a resident's wishes relating to end-of-life care and may be completed by any adult, regardless of one's health status.
 An advance directive is not a physician's order, requires interpretation and is often unavailable when needed.